cisco/cisco-network-puppet-module/README.md

 ### Type: radius_global

 #### Parameters

-##### `ensure - Check this one.
-Really ensureable?`
-Determines whether or not the config should be present on the device.
-Valid values are 'present' and 'absent'.
-Default value is 'present'.

 ##### `enable`
 **There is an enable property, but it's not implemented in the nxapi provider!**